Going On A Road Trip in Malaysia With COVID-19 Travel Restrictions

 - have the same address in their identification documents

 Under the first movement control order (MCO), only two people from the same household could travel in one car.

 With the conditional and recovery movement control orders (CMCO and RMCO), the number of occupants per vehicle was permitted up to the vehicle’s seating capacity.

 Non-family members may travel together as long as it doesn’t exceed the vehicle capacity.

 5. Practise Social Distancing When You Stop For A Break

-SOP for one-meter social distancing must be practiced when you’re at the Rest and Service Areas (RSA) better known as PLUS Highway R&R or petrol station.
+SOP for one-meter social distancing must be practiced at the Rest and Service Areas (RSA), better known as PLUS Highway R&R or petrol station.

-Since COVID-19 can be transmitted through respiratory droplets (coughing or sneezing ) from an infected person, it’s best to stay safe.
+Since COVID-19 can be transmitted through an infected person’s respiratory droplets (coughing or sneezing ), it’s best to stay safe.

 A trip to the petrol station is inevitable, as with touching the credit card slot, payment keypad, and pump handle – remember to sanitize your hands when you get into your vehicle.